Miyazaki Airplane

-Miyazaki Airplane was an aircraft parts manufacturing company based in Japan's Tochigi Prefecture during World War II.
+Miyazaki Airplane (宮崎航空機製作所, Miyazaki Kōkūki Seisakusho) was an aircraft parts manufacturing company based in Japan's Tochigi Prefecture during World War II.
 The company owned a factory located in Kanuma, that manufactured parts, including rudders, for the Mitsubishi A6M Zero.
 During the war, the firm relocated to Utsunomiya.

 Ownership and leadership

 The company was run by Katsuji Miyazaki (c.
-1915 – 18 March 1993), the father of the Studio Ghibli animation studio co-founder Hayao Miyazaki.
+1915 – March 18, 1993), the father of the Studio Ghibli animation studio co-founder Hayao Miyazaki.
 During World War II production runs the company was owned by Katsuji's brother.